 In the digital world, it’s different.
 It’s pretty much infinite for a start and words, bless ‘em, take up very little space.
 This means you can keep a lot of them for as long as you want.
-No piles of paper or notebooks towering precariously next to you, oh no. Everything is safety packed away in its own digital folder.
-For the most part this is great.
+No piles of paper or notebooks towering precariously next to you, oh no. Everything is safely packed away in its own digital folder.
+For the most part, this is great.
 Most writers say hang on to your old stuff because even if it doesn’t work now, you might find some use for it in the future.
 Very useful.

 Providing, of course, you remember what you’ve got.